 People in Detroit gush about the Motown Museum, which makes me think they’ve never been to Sun Studio in Memphis, which is far better.

-The Sun Studio tour is much longer, is led by people with intimate knowledge of rock & roll (not just kids off the street), and most importantly, you’re allowed to touch things and take pictures at Sun Studio.
+The Sun Studio tour is much longer, is led by people with intimate knowledge of rock & roll (not just random local kids), and most importantly, you’re allowed to touch things and take pictures at Sun Studio.

 The Motown Museum also did not allow photos inside the museum when I visited, but they finally relented and changed their policy.